 We really cannot provide an accurate answer as to how much you can get for your accident-related damages without examining your case first.
 In general, you can recover compensation for a host of losses related to your accident and injuries.

-The value of your damages (and therefore, how much you can expect to receive) will depend on the following:
+The value of your damages (and therefore, how much you could receive) will depend on the following:

 - The types of injuries you suffered, along with their severity